New Blood on the

 and is regularly at the front of the Grand masters results

 at international events.
 Dan joined the class at a similar

 time to Andy, and along with the other two sailors brings

 a great deal of enthusiasm both for racing and the class

 Cameron for London, Tom Offer for the South West and

-former MPSCA Chairman Graeme Oliver for the South East.
+former MSCA Chairman Graeme Oliver for the South East.